waggle-sensor/waggle/nodecontroller/docs/create_waggle_image.md

-First boot into ODROID stock image (ubuntu)
+# Remove and install packages

+The waggle image is based on the ODROID stock image (ubuntu).
+As there is currently no officially supported/maintained minimal server image, we take the default ubuntu image for ODROID and remove all packages that are not needed.
 Before we remove packages we verify that we do not remove the network-manager.
-For this do the apt-get purge with simulation option -s.
-Then do the purge without the -s option.
+For this do the apt-get purge first with simulation option "-s".
+Then do the actual purge without the "-s" option.

 ```bash
 apt-get update